frnsys/port.py/README.md

 Within each of these templates, you have access to the following variables:

-- `site_data` - an object consisting of the data stored in your site's JSON config file and additional metadata, such as `categories`.
+- `site_data` - an object consisting of the data stored in your site's yaml config file and additional metadata, such as `categories`.
 Note that the attribute names corresponding to keys in your site's config are lowercase (e.g. if you have `SITE_NAME` in your config, it is accessed at `site_data.site_name`)
 - post data: `single.html` includes a `post` object, `category.html` and `index.html` include a `posts` list
 - pagination data (`category.html` and `index.html`): you get a `page` variable (current page number) and a `last_page` variable (max page number)